suhasHere/moq-catalog/draft-law-moq-catalog.md

 ## Catalog Type Registry

 This document creates a new registry, "MoQ Base Protocol Catalog Type".
 The registry policy is "RFC Required".
-The Type value is 2 octets.
+The Type value is a varint.
 The range is 0x0000-0xFFFF.
 The initial entry in the registry is:

          +--------+-------------+----------------------------------+
          | Type   |     Name    |            RFC                   |
          +--------+-------------+----------------------------------+
          | 0x0000 |   Reserved  |                                  |
          +--------+-------------+----------------------------------+

+Type 0 is reserved for experimentation.
+It allows a catalog track format under development to flow through a distribution system wihtout triggering behaviors associated with a registered format.

 # References